Every Great Leader Has a Style — What’s Yours?

 How do you prefer to give feedback?

-Developmental — 'Here's what I see and how you can grow from it'
+Developmental: 'Here's what I see and here's how you can grow from it.'

-Encouraging first, then constructive — 'You did X well, let's work on Y together'
+Encouraging first: 'You did X well — let's work on Y together.'

 What legacy do you want to leave as a leader?

-That I delivered exceptional, consistent results year after year
+That I delivered exceptional results year after year — the numbers speak for themselves.

 Your communication style with your team is mostly:

-Questioning — I ask more than I tell, helping people find their own answers
+Questions more than answers — helping people find their own solutions.

 When delegating an important task, you:

-The leadership book on your shelf that resonates most would be:
+The leadership quote that resonates most with you is:

 Your Strengths